sagemathinc/cowasm/README.md

 # Zython: WebAssembly Python for Servers and Browsers

+## Some Quick Notes about the overall plan

+- **The overall project is still NOT stable or usable for any purpose YET.**

+- We are in the process of renaming this project CoWasm, which means "collaborative Web Assembly", since it's foundational for CoCalc, and goes far beyond just Python.
+It will support various technologies \(such as git and realtime sync\) that are important foundations for collaboration.

+- The underlying software components we are building on \(i.e., that we didn't write\) are mostly extremely stable and mature.
+The only component that isn't is zig.
+However, most of what we use Zig for is a convenient packaging of clang/llvm and musl\-libc, which are themselves both very mature.
+Many other components, such as Python, Dash, Numpy, etc., are extremely mature.

+- The goal of CoWasm is overall similar to all of emscripten, [WebAssembly.sh](http://WebAssembly.sh), [wapm.io](http://wapm.io), and Pyodide in various ways.
+  - Unlike [WebAssembly.sh](http://WebAssembly.sh) and [wapm.io](http://wapm.io) \(but similar to Pyodide\), we make heavy use of dynamic libraries \(e.g., \-fPIC code\), which is only possible because of a plugin contributed by emscripten to LLVM.
+  - We use actual editline \(similar to readline\) instead of a Javascript terminal.
+Moreover, unlike other webassembly shells, we just use a real command line shell \(dash = Debian Almquest Shell\).
+We also have a userspace including ports of many coreutils, e.g., ls, head, tail, etc.
+  - Unlike emscripten, we use modern Typescript, our code is more modular, and we make use of existing components when possible \(e.g., the nodejs memfs project\), instead of using our own.
+  - A core design constraint is to efficiently run on a wide range of platforms, not mainly in the browser like emscripten, and not mainly on servers like wasmer.
+CoWasm should run on servers, desktops \(e.g., as an electron app\), an iPad/iOS app, and in web browsers.
+  - CoWasm is extremely liberally licensed \(mostly 3\-clause BSD\).
+CoCalc will extend CoWasm to provide a graphical interface and realtime collaboration, and that will be a commercial product.

+## More

 > WebAssembly Python for servers and browsers.
 Built using Zig.
 Supports extension modules such as numpy and posix subprocesses.
 Does not use Emscripten.

 URL: https://github.com/sagemathinc/zython